OFFIS-DAI/Mango.jl/docs/src/container.md

 ## 2. Container Struct

 The `Container` struct represents the container as an actor within the simulation.
 It is implemented using composition, making it flexible to use different protocols and codecs for message communication.
-Key components of the `Container` struct are:
+The key components of the `Container` struct are:

 - `protocol`: The protocol used for message communication (e.g., TCP).
 - `codec`: A pair of functions for encoding and decoding messages in the container.